cfrantz/z2doc/README.md

-# z2doc
+# Zelda 2 Documentation Project

-Zelda 2 Documentation Project
+A place to curate knowledge about **Zelda 2 The Adventure of Link**.